hrand1005/rv-rppico2-os/README.md

 well as the provided rp2350 memory mapped registers that implement interrupt enabling/disabling and pending/clearing interrupt requests.

-The slew of acronyms in the privileged spec and rp2350 datasheet are a bit confusing, so let me clarify a few terms:
+The slough of acronyms in the privileged spec and rp2350 datasheet are a bit confusing, so let me clarify a few terms:

 mstatus = machine status register